zilexa/Homeserver/filesystem/folderstructure/README.md

 `cp --reflink=always /my/source /my/destination`

 Then when you are satisfied, delete the source folder/files.
 Alternatively, you can use the rename/move command `mv /my/source /my/destination` to rename or move files/folders.
 It will also be instant.
+Note you can use mv also on subvolumes to rename them.

 ## 2 Folder Structure Recommendations
 My folder structure is extremely simple, this supports easy backups and snapshots with a similar file structure.